annabialas/govlab/README.md

-# govlab
+# GovLab

-this is the coding assignment for the Govlab @ NYU.
+This is the coding assignment for the GovLab @ NYU.
+It features a responsive interface with the descriptions of the 4 sections hidden on desktop but visible on mobile devices.